COVID: Omicron is unstoppable now | DW | 16.12.2021

 So, that's that: It won't be a Merry Christmas after all.

-It's only a matter of time before we're hit by the full force of omicron infections — a case of "not if but when."
-And it won't take long.
-That's what three of Germany's top researchers said during a virtual press briefing held on Wednesday (15.12.2021).
+It's only a matter of time before we're hit by the full force of omicron infections — a case of, "not if, but when."
+And that when won't take long.
+That's what three of Germany's top researchers said during a virtual nationwide press briefing Wednesday (15.12.2021).

-Christoph Neumann-Haefelin, an immunologist at the University Medical Center Freiburg, said omicron was likely to become the dominant variant of the coronavirus, SARS-CoV-2, by mid-January.
-It will have superseded the delta variant, which until now has been one of the most infectious since the COVID-19 pandemic began.
+Christoph Neumann-Haefelin, an immunologist at the University Medical Center Freiburg, said omicron will likely become the dominant variant of the coronavirus, SARS-CoV-2, by mid-January — superseding the delta variant, which until now has been one of the most infectious strains since the COVID-19 pandemic began.

-Neumann-Haefelin predicts that infection rates will shoot up dramatically — possibly causing hundreds of thousands of infections per day.
+Neumann-Haefelin predicts that infection rates will shoot up dramatically — possibly to hundreds of thousands per day.

-The researchers have been looking at international data as a basis for their dark prognosis.
-Take for instance the United Kingdom: Omicron infection rates are doubling there every two to three days.
+That dark prognosis is based on international data that German researchers have been studying.
+Take for instance the United Kingdom, where omicron infection rates are doubling every two to three days.

-They think it's possible that 20-34 million people could get infected with omicron between now in December 2021 and April 2022.
-That's about half of the UK population.
-And that's despite reinforced rules on social distancing, medical masks, school closures, and more.
+They think it's possible that 20-34 million people could become infected with omicron between now (December 2021) and April 2022 — that's about half of the UK population — despite reinforced rules on social distancing, medical masks, school closures and more.

 "I'd be surprised if we didn't see a similar situation here in Germany," said Brockmann.